-We will assign academic advisors mid-August for students attending summer orientation and mid-January for students attending January orientation.
-Students will meet with assigned academic advisors to discuss current classes, majors of interest, and plan for next semester.
-If students need assistance before their academic advisor has been assigned, they can contact EOS by phone 479-575-4540 or send an email from their UARK email to eos@uark.edu.
+We will assign academic advisors in early August for students attending summer orientation and mid-January for students attending January orientation.
+If students need assistance before their academic advisor has been assigned, they can contact Engineering One-Stop by phone at 479-575-4540 or email at eos@uark.edu to get connected to an advisor.
+We will also hold walk-in advising hours during the first week of classes in the fall and spring from 8:30 am-4:30 pm to help with schedule changes or other scheduling concerns.

-Walk-in Advising

-During the first week of classes in the fall and spring, we will have walk-in advising from 8:00 am - 5:00 pm to help with schedule changes or other scheduling concerns.
-Students do not need to meet with their assigned academic advisor during this week.
 We will notify students via email and Blackboard about the walk-in advising process.